iramamy/Camel-tracking/readme.md

 ```

 # Restructured data:
-The original Camel Detection Dataset was restructured for compatibility with the YOLOv8 model and can be found [here](https://github.com/iramamy/Camel-Data).
+The original Camel Detection Dataset was restructured for compatibility with the YOLOv8 (Ultralytics version 8.2.46) model and can be found [here](https://github.com/iramamy/Camel-Data).

 # Tags:
     - YOLOv8